Flagsmith/react-native-performance-monitor/README.md

 # Connecting to a real device

-In order to connect to a real device you will need to set the IP you wish to point to, for example:
+In order to connect to a real device you will need to set the IP of your computer, for example:

 ```
 export default withPerformanceMonitor(AwesomeChat, 'AwesomeChat', '192.168.1.10');